renesugar/k_elda_archive/docs/_Dev.md

 be ready to merge without reorganizing commits.

 ## The Quilt Daemon
-Two processes need to be running for Stitches to be enforced:  `quilt daemon` and `quilt run`. `quilt daemon` does the heavy lifting -- it's responsible for enforcing Stitches.  `quilt run` is responsible for compiling Stitches and sending them to the daemon to be enforced.
+Two processes need to be running for blueprints to be enforced:  `quilt daemon` and `quilt run`. `quilt daemon` does the heavy lifting -- it's responsible for enforcing blueprints.  `quilt run` is responsible for compiling blueprints and sending them to the daemon to be enforced.

 ## Code Structure